949f45ac/xmrig-HIP/README.md

 Follow this guide but stop when it wants you to install `rocm-dkms`: https://github.com/RadeonOpenCompute/ROCm/#ubuntu-support---installing-from-a-debian-repository

-- Then instead do this:
+- Then instead do this: `sudo apt install rocminfo rocm-smi rocm-utils hip_hcc`
-`sudo apt install rocm-opencl rocm-clang-ocl rocminfo rocm-smi rocm-utils hip_hcc`
+- Add your user to video group `sudo usermod -a -G video $LOGNAME`
 - Install amdgpu-pro with `--opencl=pal --headless` options, make sure its dkms module gets installed for your kernel
 - Reboot